 If you’d like to study historical fencing, feel free to join us.
-We currently train on Monday nights in New Haven.
-All vaccinated adults people welcome!
+We currently train on Monday and Friday nights in New Haven.
+All vaccinated adults welcome!

 Place: Bethesda Lutheran Church, 450 Whitney Avenue, New Haven.
 We practice in the big hall on the ground floor (the “Campanius Room”).
 (A trap for the unwary: Google maps might give you an address on St Ronan street, but don’t use it; it’s much easier to enter from the parking lot on 450 Whitney avenue)

-Covid precautions: All attendees must be vaccinated (proof of vaccination required at first class), and wear either an N95, KN95, or KF94-rated covid mask for indoor training.
+Covid precautions: All attendees must be vaccinated (proof of vaccination required at first class).

 Cost: We dearly appreciate a voluntary $10/class donation, simply to help cover equipment and running costs.
 If money is a bit tight for you, skip the donation and come for free, no questions asked.